 Medical detox is not a standalone treatment for drug abuse and addiction.
 Instead, it should be viewed as an important first step.
 After a detox program, individuals should enter directly into an addiction treatment program that can continue to build on relapse prevention tools, healthy habits, coping mechanisms, medication management, and more.11

-What Are Possible Settings for Detox Substance Abuse Treatment?
+What Are Possible Settings of Detox Programs for Substance Abuse Treatment?